 2. Local produce vine-ripens naturally to build even more nutrients.
 Since harvesting and traveling long distances can be a stressful, damaging adventure for your favorite fruit or veg, most non-local produce is picked before it’s fully ripe so it can survive the trip to the grocery store.
 This may be great for business, but when a plant is allowed to linger on the vine and fully ripen before being harvested, its nutrient content is higher.

 3. Local produce offers more nutrient variety, too.
 When eating closer to home, you gain access to a more diverse selection of produce because more nutrient-rich varieties that may not be hardy enough for transportation or popular enough for mass markets are available locally.
 Think: Local red leaf lettuce instead of iceberg or a locally grown purple fingerling potato vs. a conventionally farmed russet potato.
 The broader your diet, the more nutrients you consume.

 4. Local, organic farmers just grow ‘em healthier.
 Many small-scale, local farms nourish plants with cover crops and other sustainable methods that put nutrients back in the soil.
 Allowing the fruits and veggies to grow at their own pace with abundant natural nutrients enables their roots to dive deeper into the earth, increasing the nutrients the food pulls from the soil.

 Get the most nutritional bang out of your produce buck by eating local when you can.
 With the growing season in full swing, it’s the perfect opportunity to enjoy local, organic nutrient-dense foods.
 And we can help by delivering a Local Farm Box right to your door.

 Mary Mesenburg earned her B.S. in Food Management and Nutrition Science from Oregon State University.
 She’s passionate about teaching people how health is related to the food they eat.
-Mary’s also the newest addition to our fabulous customer service team.
+Mary works on improving quality across the Door to Door Organics experience.